MuriloRoque/marthas_rescue_shooter_game/docs/gdd.md

 This is the description of each type of enemy's features:

-- Fighter: Shoots single missiles down
+- Fighter: Shoots single missiles down.
-- Bomber: Shoots single bombs down
+- Bomber: Shoots single bombs down.
-- Chaser: Chases the player's plane and self-destructs
+- Chaser: Chases the player's plane and self-destructs.
-- Attack Helicopter: Shoots double missiles down
+- Attack Helicopter: Shoots double missiles down.
-- Attack Airplane: Shoots single missiles down at a high speed
+- Attack Airplane: Shoots single missiles down at a high speed.
-- Multirole: Moves slowly but shoots missiles down and diagonally
+- Multirole: Moves slowly but shoots missiles down and diagonally.

+## Bosses

+Each boss will behave differently:

+Chapter 1: Boss will shoot missiles down and diagonally, needs 15 hits to be destroyed.

+Chapter 2: Boss will shoot double missiles down with bombs, needs 20 hits to be destroyed.

+Chapter 3: Boss will shoot chasing missiles at the player, needs 25 hits to be destroyed.

+Chapter 4: Boss will shoot triple missiles down at a high speed, needs 30 hits to be destroyed.

+Chapter 5: Boss will shoot triple chasing missiles, needs 35 hits to be destroyed.

+Chapter 6: Boss will shoot triple chasing missiles with bombs and create a temporary shield from time to time, needs 40 hits to be destroyed.